 If you believe a misdiagnosis prevented you or your family member from getting the treatment necessary to recover or survive a pulmonary embolism or stroke, contact a Columbus pulmonary embolism misdiagnosis lawyer’s team today.
 The medical malpractice attorneys at the Fitch Law Firm LLC can look into your or your loved one’s condition, determine if a medical professional is liable for the outcome, and help you recover compensation for your damages.

 What Is a Pulmonary Embolism?

-A pulmonary embolism almost always results from a blood clot that begins in the large veins of the leg and travels up into the lungs, partially or fully blocking an artery.
+A pulmonary embolism (PE) almost always results from a blood clot that begins in the large veins of the leg and travels up into the lungs, partially or fully blocking an artery.
 Since a pulmonary embolism blocks major blood vessels, it can be life-threatening and can cause irreversible damage if not caught in time.
-Similar to a stroke, this dangerous medical condition may be treatable if the condition is diagnosed early on.
+This dangerous medical condition may be treatable if the condition is diagnosed early on.

-When you or a loved one suffers from a stroke or a pulmonary embolism, immediate and proper treatment can make all the difference.
+When you or a loved one suffers from a pulmonary embolism, immediate and proper treatment can make all the difference.

-For a free legal consultation with a stroke / pulmonary embolism misdiagnosis lawyer serving Columbus, call 614-963-2808
+For a free legal consultation with a pulmonary embolism misdiagnosis lawyer serving Columbus, call 614-545-3930

 As mentioned above, a pulmonary embolism occurs when the artery carrying blood to the lungs becomes blocked.
 More often than not, this blockage results from a blood clot.
 In rare cases, however, pulmonary embolism may also be caused by other substances such as: